yjunyeu/tp/docs/DeveloperGuide.md

 Team size: 5

 1. **Make group delete** more versatile.
 The current group delete command is only able to delete the entire group.
 This is too restrictive.
-We plan to make `group delete` be able to delete specific member from a group.
-Adjust `group delete` to accept this format `group delete PERSON_INDEX from GROUP_INDEX`  so that we can remove specific member.
+We plan to make `group delete` be able to delete specific contact from a group.
+Adjust `group delete` to accept this format `group delete PERSON_INDEX from GROUP_INDEX`  so that we can remove specific contact.

-2. Currently, every person's details like `telegram`, `email` and others are stored in the group array in `addressbook.json`.
-Since only `name` is typically used within group context, we plan to update the group structure in storage to store only the person name.
+2. Currently, every contact's details like `telegram`, `email` and others are stored in the group array in `addressbook.json`.
+Since only `name` is typically used within group context, we plan to update the group structure in storage to store only the contact's name.
 This keeps the JSON smaller.

+3. Enhance `group add` to check if a contact is taking this module before adding to a group that is from another module.
+Currently, no such checks are done.
+We plan to implement a check like if a group is associated with a specific module, only contacts who are enrolled in that module can be added.

+4. Allow multiple contacts to be added in one `group add` command.
+Currently, it only supports adding one contact at a time.
+We plan to extend the command syntax (e.g. `group add 1 2 3 to 2`) so multiple contacts can be added to a group in a single command.

+5. Users currently have to run individual `edit` commands to add a module to each contact.
+We plan to allow users to add a single module to multiple contacts simultaneously using `edit 1 2 3 4 m/CS2103T`.